Thursday, 14 May 2026

 A sentiment I'm sure anyone exposed to enough corporate jargon and self-congratulatory LinkedIn blather can share.
 What's the opposite of quiet quitting?
 Loud quitting?
 Because I'm pretty sure this is it.

-The noisy and in principle relatable track would be much better if it weren't built around an absolutely terrible and boring main riff that the song then doubles and triples down in the outro.
-No amount of 'Are you ready?' and 'One more time!' will hype me into thinking that it's an exciting hook.
+The noisy and in principle relatable track would be much better if it weren't built around an absolutely terrible and boring main riff that the song then doubles and triples down on in the outro.
+No amount of 'Are you ready?' and 'One more time!' will gaslight me into thinking it's an exciting hook.

 I kind of already dread the live performance, particularly the rap verse.
 The thing about spitting bars, especially when doing it with an accent in a foreign language, is that you need to enunciate in order to be understood.
 Otherwise you're just making semi-verbal sounds.
 I don't know, perhaps I'm needlessly harsh on this one and will be gloriously proven wrong, but I'm already preparing myself for a hefty dose of cringe come Thursday evening.